IAmAlexander/readwise-mcp/README.md

 1. Wait a few minutes before trying again
 2. Reduce the frequency of requests
 3. Check the rate limit headers in the response for more information

+### Video-Specific Issues

+If you encounter issues with video features:

+1. **Missing transcripts**: Not all videos have transcripts available.
+YouTube videos typically have the best transcript support.

+2. **Transcript quality**: Transcripts are generated by the video platform and may contain errors or inaccuracies.

+3. **Timestamp format inconsistencies**: Different video platforms may use different timestamp formats.
+The API normalizes these when possible.

+4. **Video playback position not updating**: Ensure you're providing both `position` and `duration` parameters when updating playback position.

+5. **Highlights not appearing at correct timestamps**: Verify that the timestamp format matches what's used in the transcript (e.g., "14:35" or "14m35s").

 ## Privacy & Security